All Episodes

 Greg Jarrett, Sarah Carter, Matt Gates, Ron DeSantis, Daniel Hoffman is here, and so much more.

-In many ways, because the facts are not even in dispute here, as I have said so many different times, and it's important to remember all of that.
+Look, I guess in many ways, I would conclude that this is a weak report in many ways because the facts are not even in dispute here, as I have said so many different times.

-But there are a lot of things here that we're gonna be absorbing in the next 24, 48 hours, and by Monday it's all gonna begin to sink in.
+But there are a lot of things here that we're going to be absorbing in the next 24, 48 hours.

 It's hard when you get a document, literally, you know, at an hour and a half before airtime to absorb 568 pages.

-But one thing that is happening, and uh these members will be joining us later, Ron DeSantis, Matt Gates, Andy Biggs have requested drafts of the original IG report before it was watered down.
+But one thing that is happening, and these members will be joining us later, Ron DeSantis, Matt Gates, Andy Biggs have requested drafts of the original IG report before it was watered down.

-You know, remember they had at the DOJ, they had this some three weeks ahead of time.
+You know, remember, they had at the DOJ, they had this some three weeks ahead of time.

-They said a draft of the IG report circulated to people within the DOJ and FBI providing them an opportunity to respond and rebut the report's findings before the details became public.
+They said a draft of the IG report circulated to people within the DOJ and FBI, providing them an opportunity to respond and rebut the report's findings before the details became public.

-We request that you supply your original drafts along with the final published form.
+Per Congress's oversight authority, we request that you supply your original drafts along with the final published form.

 By the way, an excellent idea, but not our focus really today here.

-He's the one along with Lisa Page, hate, find loathsome Donald Trump.
+He's the one, along with Lisa Page, hate, find loathsome Donald Trump.

-Now Lisa Page writes, Trump's not ever gonna become president, right?
+Anyway, so the one big smoking gun here, now Lisa Page writes, Trump's not ever going to become president, right?

 Now, this is the highest official within the FBI involved in this investigation.